ladydragonforever/LaserBeam/README.md

 ## Highlights

   - There are more than 45,000 data points imported for the project.
-I used the Set/Array/Hash as different data structures to clean the data and build nodes and links.
+I used the Set/Array/Hash as different data structures to clean the data and build nodes and links Abstract Data Types.
   - I used the D3-force library and javascript for-loops to manipulate the nodes and links to make the interactive and dynamic Force-directed graphs.

 ![LaserBeam](https://i.makeagif.com/media/2-03-2020/CKUZ60.gif)